nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 #SBATCH --mem-per-cpu=4096      # memory/cpu (in MB)
 #SBATCH --ntasks=2              # number of tasks (e.g. MPI)
 #SBATCH --cpus-per-task=4       # number of cores per task (e.g. OpenMP)
-#SBATCH --nodes=1               # number of nodes
-#SBATCH --exclusive             # node should not be shared with other jobs
 #SBATCH --partition=long        # specify a partition
 #SBATCH --qos=debug             # debug jobs have increased priority but tighter restrictions
 #SBATCH --hint=nomultithread    # don't use hyperthreading